What Japanese rice is and why texture defines it

 Choose by use

-Texture, flavor, and stickiness
+Texture, flavor, and stickiness: what to expect

 The defining appeal of Japanese rice is balance.
 Good Japanese rice tastes mildly sweet, sometimes almost creamy in its roundness, but still clean enough to support fermented seasonings, grilled proteins, pickles, or a light broth.
 The grains cling just enough to be satisfying and easy to eat, yet they should still remain distinct rather than collapsing into paste.